 Keep flammables out of direct sunlight and away from sources of heat, spark, flame or ignition.
 Do not smoke.

 Common Disposal Misconceptions

 The safest way to dispose of a propane tank is to return it to the place of purchase.
-Alternatively, tanks up to 20 pounds, such as those used on gas grills, may be recycled at the Fairfax County I-66 Transfer Station (4618 W. Ox Road) for a $3 fee.
+Alternatively, tanks up to 20 pounds, such as those used on gas grills, may be recycled at the Fairfax County I-66 Transfer Station (4618 W. Ox Road) for a $10 fee.
+Please check their website for most up to date pricing.
 Tanks larger than 20 pounds must be returned to the place of purchase.